gaqzi/ansible-ssh-config/README.md

   IdentityFile: id_rsa.internal-lib
 ```

-When I starterd out with Ansibel I tried just adding in our lines
+When I started out with Ansible I tried just adding in our lines
-with [lineinfile] and it didn't work out for me since it was several lines
+with [lineinfile], but it didn't work out for me since several lines
-that needed to be added.
+needed to be added.

 # Usage